RuleWorld/SupplementalMaterials/Chylek2014/README.md

 Supplementary File 3 provides an executable specification of the example model of Fig. 7.
 This file can be processed by BioNetGen to produce simulation results.

-A modified from of the File 2 model was used to generate Fig. 6, and a modified form of the File 3 model was used to generate Fig. 8.
+A modified form of the File 2 model was used to generate Fig. 6, and a modified form of the File 3 model was used to generate Fig. 8.
 For both sets of simulations, an input representing a stimulus was used to control the rate of activation of Syk and Fyn.
 Syk and Fyn were both deactivated through first-order processes.
 The extra rules and parameters are below.
 The level of stimulus is set to a number between 0 and 1, which causes generation of active Syk and Fyn.

 Parameters:
 ksynthS  0.5*SimProteinTot # This number will be the steady-state level of active Syk when stimulus is set to 1